Cambodia bans foreign radio programmes in run-up to election

-PHNOM PENH, June 29 Cambodia has banned local radio stations from broadcasting content from foreign media in the run-up to a general election next month and also told them to stop carrying reports on foreigners playing any role in the campaign.
+PHNOM PENH Cambodia has banned local radio stations from broadcasting content from foreign media in the run-up to a general election next month and also told them to stop carrying reports on foreigners playing any role in the campaign.

 Prime Minister Hun Sen, one of the world's longest-serving leaders, has total control of local television and most radio stations and his Cambodian People's Party (CPP) is expected to win the July 28 election.

-Radio Free Asia (RFA), one of two U.S. funded stations which offer programmes in Khmer through local radio and is free from government influence, said the media censorship would hinder democractic elections.
+Radio Free Asia (RFA), one of two U.S. funded stations which offer programmes in Khmer through local radio and is free from government influence, said the media censorship would hinder democratic elections.

 In a statement late on Friday, the Ministry of Information said all radio stations must be neutral in their coverage before the election and not carry reports on foreigners playing any role in the election.
 It was not clear if the directive was aimed at any individuals or monitoring groups.